 Instructions

-- Spread the walnuts on a baking sheet and toast in the oven until lightly browned, about 5 to 8 minutes.
+- Spread ½ cup walnuts on a baking sheet and toast in the oven until lightly browned, about 5 to 8 minutes.
+Make sure they don't burn!
 Set aside while they cool.
-Coarsely chop before adding.
+Coarsely chop right before using.

-- Melt the chocolate and butter together, in the microwave in 10 second spurts, whisking every time, or over a saucepan of boiling water (be careful water doesn't touch the bowl).
+- Melt 6 ounces semisweet chocolate and ½ cup unsalted butter in the microwave in 10-second spurts, whisking every time, or over a saucepan of boiling water (be careful the water doesn't touch the bowl).

-- In the bowl of an electric mixer fitted with the whisk attachment (or a hand-held electric mixer), beat the sugar, eggs and salt until thick and light, 2-3 minutes.
+- In the bowl of an electric mixer fitted with the whisk attachment (or a hand-held electric mixer), beat 1 cup granulated sugar, 2 large eggs and ¼ teaspoon salt until thick and light, 2-3 minutes.

-- Add the flour in three parts, mixing on low until combined.
+- Add 1 cup all-purpose flour in two parts, mixing on low until combined.
 You can do this part with a spatula too.

 - Remove the bowl from the mixer and stir in the melted chocolate mixture.

-- Stir in the raisin mixture, walnuts, and remaining 2 Tbs. whisky.
+- Stir in the raisin mixture, walnuts, and remaining 2 tablespoons whisky.

-- Pour into the prepared pan and spread to even out.
+- Pour brownie batter into the prepared pan and spread to even out.

-- Cool on a wire rack, wrap in plastic and refrigerate.
+- Cool brownies in the pan on a wire rack, wrap in plastic and refrigerate.

 Notes